sc0ttj/router/README.md

 To make life easier inside your routes:

-1. If `event.body` is URL-encoded or JSON-encoded, it'll be parsed into a JS object, and its properties added into `params`.
+1. If `event.body` is URL-encoded or JSON-encoded, it'll be parsed into a JavaScript object.
+2. If `event.body` was parsed into a JavaScript object, its properties will be added into `params`.
-2. `params` will also has everything needed for a valid response object, so it can be passed straight to `callback()`.
+3. The `params` object should have everything needed for a valid response object, so it can be passed straight to `callback()` (or returned, if running in an `async` Lambda).

 ### Using Lambda "middleware"